 Health Effects of Smokeless Tobacco Products

 Smokeless tobacco carries significant health risks and is not a safe alternative to smoking cigarettes.
-It contains the same addictive chemical (nicotine) that is in cigarettes, which can lead to addiction and dependence.1 Smokeless tobacco use has been linked to several different types of cancer, including cancer of the mouth, esophagus and pancreas.3
+Smokeless tobacco contains the same addictive chemical (nicotine) that is in cigarettes, which can lead to dependence.1 Smokeless tobacco use has been linked to several different types of cancer, including cancer of the mouth, esophagus and pancreas.3

 Key Facts about Smokeless Tobacco

-- Smokeless tobacco contains 28 cancer-causing agents (carcinogens) or known causes of human cancer.3
+- Smokeless tobacco contains at least 28 cancer-causing agents (carcinogens).3

 - Smokeless tobacco use has been linked to gum disease, tooth decay and tooth loss as well as the formation of white or gray patches inside the mouth called leukoplakia that can lead to cancer.3